 - Crisp, powerful sound in a wireless headphone package advanced 2-way microphone system for clear calls in windy or noisy places.

-- Bluetooth Control buttons on right earcup adjust volume, change tracks and take calls; play up to 15 hours with a rechargeable lithium-ion battery.
+- Bluetooth Control buttons on the right earcup adjust volume, change tracks and take calls; play up to 15 hours with a rechargeable lithium-ion battery.

 - Full charge in just 1.5 hours by plugging the included USB cable into any mobile device with a powered port or wall charger.